AustinMadert/model_bases/README.md

 # Base Classes for Models

+Base Class and utilities for machine learning with Pytorch models.

 This repository is inspired by the design that Dr. Christopher Potts used in his extremely strong course on natural language understanding (I highly recommend it!), cs224u, offered as a <a href='https://online.stanford.edu/courses/xcs224u-natural-language-understanding'>professional program in xcs224u</a>.
 His